pgriess/votedallas/docs/2024/E.md

 >
 > SEC.
 3A.
 LIMITATION OF TERMS.
 >
-> (a) A person who has served as a member of the city council other than Place 15 for four <span class="diffRemoved">consecutive</span> two-year terms shall not again be eligible to become a candidate for, or to serve in, any place on the city council except Place 15 <span class="diffRemoved">until at least one term has elapsed</span>.
+> (a) A person who has served as a member of the city council other than Place 15 for four {--consecutive --}two-year terms shall not again be eligible to become a candidate for, or to serve in, any place on the city council except Place 15{-- until at least one term has elapsed--}.
 >
-> (b) A person who has served two <span class="diffRemoved">consecutive</span> terms as a member of the city council, Place 15, shall not again be eligible to become a candidate for, or to serve in, Place 15 on the city council <span class="diffRemoved">until at least one term for Place 15 has elapsed</span>.
+> (b) A person who has served two {--consecutive --}terms as a member of the city council, Place 15, shall not again be eligible to become a candidate for, or to serve in, Place 15 on the city council{-- until at least one term for Place 15 has elapsed--}.
 >
 > (c) A “term” as used in Subsection (a) shall include any period of service during a city council term when that period is in excess of one year, including a term from which the member resigned.
 >